-Is the reason for the significant decrease in pharmacists working second jobs and part-time jobs due to a decline in the number of part time jobs available or simply that less pharmacists don’t want to do it (or need to do it)?
+Is the reason for the significant decrease in pharmacists working second jobs and part-time jobs due to a decline in the number of part time jobs available, or simply that less and less pharmacists want to do it (or need to do it)?
 We may never know.
-Yet let’s look at some contributing factors that we do know:
+Yet let’s take a look at some contributing factors that we do know:

 2. In the 1990’s the average salary for a pharmacist was about $50,000.
-Comparing that number to the average pharmacist’s salary of between $112,000 – $119,000 in 2016 and one can easily draw the conclusion that perhaps the decrease seen regarding pharmacists working second jobs and part time extra jobs is due to the lack of need for additional income.
-Even if we factor in the effect of inflation and increased cost of living nationally, it is easy to see that the significant salary increases in pharmacy are a major contributor to less pharmacists working second jobs.
+Comparing that number to the average pharmacist’s salary of between $112,000 – $119,000 in 2016 and one can easily draw the conclusion that perhaps the decrease seen regarding pharmacists working second jobs and part time extra jobs is due to the lack of a need for additional income.
+Even if we factor in the effects of inflation and the increased cost of living nationally, it is easy to see that the significant salary increases in pharmacy are a major contributor to less pharmacists working second jobs… or needing to!

 3. Even if there was no significant fluctuation in the number of second jobs and part time positions available for pharmacists to work, there are definitely more pharmacists than ever before to fill the positions.
 Just looking at the number of pharmacy graduates annually may solve the “mystery” in why fewer pharmacists are working extra jobs: 8,108 pharmacy graduates in 2004 and 13,838 in 2014.
 Also consider that many pharmacists who may have retired at the “traditional” ages of 60 – 65 now continue to work until well within their 70’s.

-4. Lastly is the fact that most of the available secondary jobs and part-time positions are found in the retail pharmacy settings such as chain stores and supermarkets.
-As we have been discussing in some previous pharmacy posts, the trend towards hospital jobs and specialty settings may be making working in a retail position as a secondary job a less lucrative or less appealing scenario for many seeking extra income.
-The reverse can also be pointed out: perhaps most retail pharmacists lack the skill sets required to work a second job in a hospital or specialty pharmacy setting?
+4. Lastly is the fact that most of the available secondary jobs and part-time positions are found in the retail pharmacy settings such as the big chain stores and supermarkets.
+As we have discussed in some previous pharmacy posts, the trend towards hospital pharmacy jobs and specialty settings may be making working in a retail position as a secondary job a less lucrative or less appealing scenario for many seeking extra income.
+The reverse can also be pointed out: perhaps most retail pharmacists currently lack the skill sets required to work a second job in a hospital or specialty pharmacy setting?

 If you are a pharmacist looking for part time opportunities to earn more cash, we urge you to talk with us.
 With positions immediately available, feel free to contact us here at HCC.
 Take a few minutes to introduce yourself and meet us.
 No matter the setting a pharmacist is looking to work in, HCC is nationally renowned for a history of matching the right pharmacist to the right employer and job in every type of situation.
-Owned and operated by pharmacists for over 27 years now, HealthCare Consultants Pharmacy Staffing is recognized as a national leader in the pharmacy staffing, recruiting and placement arena.
-Call us today at 800.642.1652, or contact us online to meet us and start a discussion on how we may be able to help you.
+Owned and operated by pharmacists for over 31+ years now, HealthCare Consultants Pharmacy Staffing is recognized as one of the national leaders in the pharmacy staffing, recruiting and placement arenas.
+Call us today at 800.642.1652, or contact us now online to meet us and start a discussion regarding how we may be able to help you.